Most Gulf markets fall as Fed seen hiking rates

-Most major stock markets in the Gulf fell in early trade on Monday, dragged lower by expectations the Federal Reserve will increase interest rates, although the Qatari index bucked the trend.
+BENGALURU: Most stock markets in the Gulf ended lower on Monday, weighed down by expectations the Federal Reserve will increase interest rates, although the Qatari bourse bucked the trend to finish higher.

-The Fed is predicted to raise rates by another 25 basis points this week.

 Most Gulf Cooperation Council countries, including Saudi Arabia, the United Arab Emirates and Qatar, have their currencies pegged to the US dollar and follow the Fed’s policy moves closely, exposing the region to a direct impact from monetary tightening in the world’s largest economy.